fayizferosh/soc-design-and-planning-nasscom-vsd/README.md

 ```math
 Area\ of\ die\ in\ microns = 660.685 * 671.405 = 443587.212425\ Square\ Microns
 ```

+#### 3. Load generated floorplan def in magic tool and explore the floorplan.

 Commands to load floorplan def in magic in another terminal